The Deforestation of God’s Earth - Pope Francis Speaks Out

 There isn't a single sole cause of things, but a messy mixture of patterns, dealing with the global economy, governance, incentive, poverty, or the need for arable land and subsistence.
 All that said, it seems that Pope Francis is attempting merely to complicate the grand picture, forcing Americans, Europeans, and others to illuminate the fact that the economy, environmental degradation, and social injustice all relate to one another in complex structural ways.
 It's about time we got around to thinking about responsibility and sin in those terms - the Catholic Church is only helping to ignite the conversation.

-History shows, in fact, that the Catholic Church has long played a key role in trying to protect Mother Nature, namely South American rain-forests.
+History shows, in fact, that the Catholic Church has long played a key role in trying to protect god’s earth, namely South American rain-forests.
 Prior to Francis, Sister Dorothy Stang, a Catholic nun who was often called the "Angel" or "Martyr" of the Amazon, spent over forty years advocating against the deforestation of the rainforest and calling attention to the plight of the region’s indigenous people.
 Church groups and Catholic-based communities in Brazil have also championed endlessly for a stop to deforestation, especially since the destruction of Amazonian lands gravely harms its indigenous people, whose lives and land are violently exploited by wealthy ranchers and land speculators.

 What's more is that Franciscan, Jesuit, and Dominican priests alike have been spreading the gospel in that specific region for many centuries.
-What makes Francis' appeal so special, however, is that he is directing his words straight at North Americans and Europeans (i.e. us), whose continued demand for meat, leather goods, biofuels, and timber products is what happens to be driving the destruction of rainforests and imperiling the lives of indigenous populations.
+What makes Francis' appeal so special, however, is that he is directing his words straight at North Americans and Europeans (i.e. us), whose continued demand for meat, leather goods, biofuels, and timber products is what happens to be driving the destruction of god’s earth and imperiling the lives of indigenous populations.

 Like it or not, we are a huge part of that cause - we are committing a crime against the natural world that in the end will likely be a deadly sin against ourselves as well as one "against God."
-There is a special responsibility for luckier individuals like ourselves to provide solutions to the problem of deforestation.
+There is a special responsibility for luckier individuals like ourselves to provide solutions to the problem of deforestation on god’s earth.
 Forest communities should receive the same kind of "relief" that other Americans have been blessed with due to all the mass efforts and policies aimed to prevent extreme weather events that could take significant human and economic tolls.

 Deforestation is definitely a real issue.
 According to researchers, one in six Americans and one in three Catholic Americans already say they are influenced by the Pope's thoughts on climate change.
 It's about time that we all got on the bandwagon.